13 MIN READ

 Trial Objective

-Corn products vary in their tolerance to soil pH and can be considered low tolerant, semi-tolerant, or tolerant to the effects of high soil pH (7.6 or higher).
-Key nutrients, including iron, are tied up and unavailable in highly alkaline soils.
-Products with a low tolerance to high pH soils can express iron deficiency chlorosis (IDC) resulting in symptoms such as yellow leaves, interveinal chlorosis, and stunted growth.
+A high soil pH is generally classified as 7.6 or higher and key nutrients, including iron, are less available to plants in these more alkaline soils.
+Corn products vary in their tolerance to pH and can be considered low tolerant, semi-tolerant, or tolerant to the effects of high soil pH.
+Products with a low tolerance to high pH soils can express iron deficiency chlorosis (IDC) symptoms including yellow leaves, interveinal chlorosis, and stunted growth.
 A better understanding of product performance under varying soil pH conditions is important for positioning products to help maximize yield potential.

 Research Site Details

-• For this trial, 40 corn products of varying maturities (RMs) were planted in one pH block.
+• For this trial, 41 corn products with varying relative maturities (RMs) and a 104 RM check product were planted in a high pH block at Goodland, KS and Vernon, CO.

-• A visual color rating (Figure 1) of the foliage was taken at the V8 and VT growth stage:
+• A visual color rating of the foliage was taken at the V8 (8 leaves) and VT (tassel) growth stages (Figure 1):

 Figure 1.
-Corn plants were rated based on density of green color with 2 being dark green and recommended for high pH soils and 8 being pale yellow and should only be used in high pH soils with appropriate management.
+Corn plants were rated based on density of green color, with 2 being dark green and recommended for high pH soils and 8 being pale yellow and only recommended for planting in high pH soils with appropriate management.

 Understanding the Results